aksommerville/apothecary/README.md

 - - [x] Start, pickup, and dropoff positions per map.
 - - [x] Visual indicator at pickup and dropoff.
 Report score and time bonus.
 - - [x] Make a couple different building patterns, then populate east side.
+- - [ ] !!!!!!
+I think we've got scoring backward.
+- - - Instead of testing how many deliveries you can make in a fixed time, we should test how much time you take to make a fixed set of deliveries.
+- - - Ten deliveries, say?
+And the order will be random each time.
+So scores are comparable but you can't do it blindfolded.
+- - - What's nice about that is it's not quantized like delivery counts.
+You score like 2:04.123, and in the future you could edge that out by a fraction of a second.
 - Fri 31 Jan
 - - [x] Menus.
 - - - [x] Hello